hellarcore/electrum-hellar-server/README-IRC.md

     # report_stratum_tcp_port = 50001

-`irc` is used to determine whether the IRC thread will be started or the Electrum Dash server will run in private mode (default).
+`irc` is used to determine whether the IRC thread will be started or the Electrum Hellar server will run in private mode (default).
 In private mode, `electrum-hellar-server peers` will always return an empty list.

-`host` is a fully-qualified domain name (FQDN) of your Electrum Dash server.
+`host` is a fully-qualified domain name (FQDN) of your Electrum Hellar server.
 It is used both when binding the listener for incoming client connections and as part of the realname field in IRC (see below).

-`report_host` is a an optional fully-qualified domain name (FQDN) of your Electrum Dash server instead of `host`.
+`report_host` is a an optional fully-qualified domain name (FQDN) of your Electrum Hellar server instead of `host`.
 It is used as part of the name field in IRC for incoming client connections.
 This is useful in a NAT setup where you bind to a private IP locally but have an external IP set up at your router and external DNS.